 I feel like I don’t distress pieces as often as others who use chalky paint, but sometimes I just like the look of a fully painted piece.
 It just depends on the decor style you’re going for.

-(I talk more about distressing furniture pieces in this blog post about my old desk if you’re interested.)
+(I talk more about distressing furniture pieces here if you’re interested.)

 4. Seal the table with wax.

 Let the paint dry for 24-48 hours before applying wax.

 Swirl your wax brush around in the wax container, then apply the wax to the table using circular motions.